microformats/php-mf2/README.md

 If no microformats are found, `items` will be an empty array.

-Note that, whilst the property prefixes are stripped, the prefix of the `h-*` classname(s) in the "type" array are left on.
+Note that, whilst the property prefixes are stripped, the prefix of the `h-*` classname(s) in the "type" array are retained.

 ### Parsing a document with relative URLs

 Most of the time you’ll be getting your input HTML from a URL.
 You should pass that URL as the second parameter to `Mf2\parse()` so that any relative URLs in the document can be resolved.
-For example, say you got the following HTML from `http://example.com/`:
+For example, say you got the following HTML from `http://example.org`:

 ```html
 <div class="h-card">